-Introduced over 40 years ago, modified bitumen is a durable roofing system that has stood the test of time and continues to be one of the most popular widely used roofing systems today.
+A durable roofing system that has stood the test of time - modified bitumen roofing systems were first introduced in the mid 1960's and continue to be one of the most widely used low-slop roofing systems today.

 One of the biggest drawbacks to modified bitumen is that extreme heat is needed to properly weld sheet seams, unless using cold-process adhesives.
 Heat is typically applied with open-flame torches, but if not used properly, these flames can start fires on the roof and in the underlying structure.

 One reason why modified bitumen is one of the most popular roofing systems is how easy and quick the installation process can be for an experienced production crew.
 A quicker roof installation often times results in reduced labor costs, potentially saving you thousands on your new roofing system.